turkus/turkus.github.io/_posts/2017-07-04-backbone-marionette-react.md

 export default dispatchUrl
 ~~~

-then an util to deal with:
+then a util to deal with:

 ~~~ javascript
 // static/reactapp/routes/Backbone/utils.js